 Such complex web sites publish and sustain every day vast amounts of time sensitive information.
 To manage the mountain of content, Princeton has turned to Content Management Systems that offer an integrated set of powerful features for creating, storing, versioning, and publishing everything from news articles and brochures though audio, video, and images.

-For the last three years, Henry Umansky has managed the web programmers, part of the larger, full-service Web Development Services group headed by Mary Albert.
+For the last three years, Henry Umansky has managed the web programmers, part of the larger, full-service Web Development Services group.
 At the November 11 Lunch ‘n Learn seminar, he reviewed the concepts and philosophies underlying Content Management Systems and debated their pros and cons.

 Large web efforts should begin, he recommends, by assembling key stakeholders, by defining the site’s short- and long-term goals, by querying users about their needs, likes, and dislikes, and by creating a comprehensive information architecture.